Have you left your preparation for exams too late? No need to worry. These 3 practical tips will help you not only succeed in this exam but beyond.

 What exactly do we mean by making a timetable?
 Look, as Muslims, we wake up and pray Fajr Prayer.
 This is an excellent time to map out your day from until the time you go to bed.

-When you wake up in the morning, pray Fajr, spend a little bit of time afterwards… and after that, sit and resume and start your preparation, your revision, your exam preparation from then.
+When you wake up in the morning, pray Fajr, spend a little bit of time afterwards.
+After that, sit and resume your exam preparation from then.
 Have intervals of study, don’t be a study zombie where you just open up your books and go wild, you’re not going to get anywhere.

 Keep in mind the 80-20 rule that you will get 80% of your results from only 20% of your efforts.
 So break them up into small bite-size chunks, study for half an hour, or an hour away from all distractions; you need to have time specified for study.